ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 **torch.uniform usage exapmle**

-Overall, torch.uniform initializes the tensor with random values in the interval (min, max).
+Overall, `torch.uniform` initializes the tensor with random values in the interval (`min`, `max`).

 ```C#
 var t = torch.uniform(2, 2, min: -10, max: 10, dtype: torch.@float, requires_grad: true);
 Console.WriteLine(t);
 ```

 Let's look at the written code.
 First, torch.randn takes the dimensions of the tensor.
 They can be passed as a sequence of numbers, an array, and a tuple.
-In addition, torch.uniform requires you to specify min and max values of type double.
-Next, there are the dtype and requires_grad parameters, which have default values equal to torch.default_dtype(Please note that this method can only work with floating point tensors) and false respectively.
+In addition, `torch.uniform` requires you to specify `min` and `max` values of type double.
+Next, there are the `dtype` and `requires_grad` parameters, which have default values equal to torch.default_dtype(Please note that this method can only work with floating point tensors) and false respectively.
 If you run the above code, the console will display something like the following:

 ```
 tensor([[4,06107173956049, 4,4880979575627],